wl4g/rengine/README.md

 # Rengine

-A real-time + quasi-real-time general rule engine platform, suitable for such as financial risk control, real-time alarm of Iot temperature indicators, online data cleaning and filtering, etc.
+A real-time + near real-time general rule engine platform, suitable for such as financial risk control, real-time alarm of Iot temperature indicators, online data cleaning and filtering, etc.

 ## Architectures